dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 Drupal, so they can concentrate more on the code and less on configuring their development environments.

 The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our personal experience, so everyone in your team could leverage the potential that Docker could provide to solve your particular problems.

+At the end of the presentation we have planned a small demo that would show the audience how easy it is to use Docker as a platform to develop Drupal based projects on it.

 ## Expected experience level for the participants
 Beginner